DerickFernando51/SLIIT/README.md

 # 7.0 Conclusion

 The task of this project was to display the EN number on a seven segment display.
-This was achieved by programming the PIC16F877A microcontroller using the mplab software.
+This was achieved by programming the PIC16F877A microcontroller using the MPLAB IDE.
 The Proteus simulation software was used to construct the circuit and ensure that the required output is obtained.
 The MAX7221 display driver was used to interface the microcontroller to the display.